pebreo/pebreo.github.io/begin/Part1-intelligence-solved.md

 In my view, then our efforts to create intelligent machines need to be refocused.

+## Redefining Intelligence: Beyond Complex Behavior

+The question of what truly constitutes intelligence has captivated philosophers and scientists for millennia.
+Is it simply the ability to perform complex behaviors  - a bird building a nest, a dog fetching a ball?
+Or is there something deeper, a wellspring of understanding and foresight?

+Jeff Hawkins, co-creator of the Palm Pilot, offers a compelling perspective.
+He argues that intelligence hinges on two key pillars: **memory** and **prediction**.
+According to Hawkins, true intelligence isn't just about reacting to stimuli in the moment.
+It's the ability to draw upon a vast repository of past experiences (memories) and leverage them to anticipate what might happen next (prediction).
+This allows intelligent beings to not only react but also to plan, to learn from mistakes, and to adapt to new situations.

+This reframing of intelligence has profound implications for our pursuit of artificial intelligence (AI).
+Traditionally, AI development has focused on mimicking complex human behaviors  - playing chess, translating languages, recognizing objects.
+However, Hawkins' definition suggests a more fundamental shift is required.
+We need to move beyond simply replicating actions and instead focus on building machines that can learn and remember, that can utilize the past to inform the future.

+Here's why this memory-prediction approach is so crucial:

+* **Understanding the World:**  Memories provide context and meaning to our experiences.
+They allow us to understand the world around us, not just as a series of isolated events, but as a connected web of cause and effect.
+By building AI with robust memory capabilities, we enable it to learn from past interactions and develop a richer understanding of its environment.

+* **Breaking Free from Repetition:**  Purely reactive AI systems, devoid of memory and prediction, are trapped in a cycle of responding to immediate stimuli.
+They can excel at rote tasks, but struggle with anything that requires adaptation or novel problem-solving.
+Memory and prediction, however, allow AI to break free from this cycle.
+By drawing on past experiences and anticipating future outcomes, AI can develop more flexible and creative solutions.

+* **Lifelong Learning:**  The human capacity for lifelong learning is a cornerstone of our intelligence.
+We learn from every experience, big or small, and constantly refine our understanding of the world.
+Memory and prediction are the engines that drive this learning process.
+By equipping AI with these capabilities, we enable it to continuously learn and improve, becoming more sophisticated and adaptable over time.

+**Refocusing our efforts on memory and prediction in AI development is not to diminish the importance of complex behavior.**  After all, the ability to act on our predictions is a crucial aspect of intelligence.
+However, it's by prioritizing memory and prediction that we unlock the true potential of AI –  the ability to not just mimic human behavior, but to achieve a deeper understanding of the world and navigate it with purpose.

 ## TLDR
 Problem: there isn't a clear, agreed upon, definition of intelligence.